Cancel Ancient Philosophy?

 - To conclude, a final spokesperson for each of the teams gives a 3-minute summary of their position.

-- After the debate, each student in sections 5 and 6 will vote on which team’s arguments they found most convincing overall.
+- After the debate, all students in sections 5 and 6 will vote on which team’s arguments they found most convincing overall.

 - You will spend all of your dialogue session on Fri.
 October 21 preparing for this debate with your team and should make use of any other free time before the debate to meet with your section peers and prepare.